dulibrarytech/oclc-reclamation/README.md

 3. Run `update_alma_records.py` script using the following input file:
 `outputs/search_worldcat/records_with_oclc_num.csv` (one of the spreadsheets output by `search_worldcat.py`).
-    1. Review the 3 spreadsheets output by script, and then rename them (that way, when you run this script again later, it will output new spreadsheets rather than append to these existing spreadsheets).
+    1. Review the 3 spreadsheets output by the script, and then rename them (that way, when you run this script again later, it will output new spreadsheets rather than append to these existing spreadsheets).
-    2. If relevant, send the following spreadsheet to your Cataloging Team (they'll need to manually add the OCLC Number to these Alma records):
+    2. If relevant, send `outputs/update_alma_records/records_with_errors.csv`
-    `outputs/update_alma_records/records_with_errors.csv`
+    to your Cataloging Team.
+They'll need to manually add the OCLC Number to these Alma records.
 4. Run `extract_record_identifiers.py` script.
     1. For the `directory_with_xml_files` input, follow
     [these instructions](#extract_record_identifierspy).
 You'll have to finalize
     the reclamation project sets (i.e. the sets containing all the Alma records that should be in WorldCat) before you export them as XML files.
-    2. For the `alma_records_with_current_oclc_num` input file, combine the MMS ID column from `outputs/update_alma_records/records_updated.csv` and `outputs/update_alma_records/records_with_no_update_needed.csv` (the resulting CSV file should have a single column named "MMS ID").
+    2. For the `alma_records_with_current_oclc_num` input file, combine the MMS ID column from `outputs/update_alma_records/records_updated.csv` and `outputs/update_alma_records/records_with_no_update_needed.csv` (two of the spreadsheets output by `update_alma_records.py`).
+The resulting CSV file should have a single column named "MMS ID".
-    3. Review the 3 spreadsheets output by script.
+    3. Review the 3 spreadsheets output by the script.
 5. Run `process_worldcat_records.py` script using the `get_current_oclc_number`
 operation and the following input spreadsheet:
 `outputs/extract_record_identifiers/master_list_records_with_potentially_old_oclc_num.csv`